 - Sullivan married John Macy in May 1905 but not until after she had turned down his proposals multiple times.
 She was concerned that Macy couldn’t handle her fiery temper, and their difference in religion (he was Protestant, and she was Catholic).
 The two separated in 1914, but she retained her married name, Anne Sullivan Macy.

 - She was friends with Charlie Chaplin.
-In 1918, when Sullivan and Keller moved to Hollywood make a movie about Keller’s life called “Deliverance,” Sullivan met Chaplin, one of the world’s most popular actors.
+When Sullivan and Keller moved to Hollywood in 1918 to make “Deliverance,” a movie about Keller’s life, Sullivan met Chaplin, one of the world’s most popular actors.
 They hit it off immediately, perhaps because they shared some unexpected similarities.
 Keller later wrote: “They had both struggled for education and social equality… Both were shy and unspoiled by their victories over fate.”

 - Sullivan has been portrayed by more than 20 actresses in movies and TV shows.
 The most memorable performances include Anne Bancroft in “The Miracle Worker” (1962), Blythe Danner in “Helen Keller: The Miracle Continues,” a 1984 made-for-TV movie about Keller’s years at Radcliffe College, and Olivia d’Abo in a 1998 episode of the animated PBS kids show, “Adventures from the Book of Virtues.”